RawanMH-1125/azure-ml-pipeline-optimization/README.md

 ## Model Comparison

-To ensure a fair comparison, AUC was considered as a consistent evaluation metric, as it provides a more robust measure of classification performance across different thresholds.
+To ensure a fair comparison, AUC was used as the primary evaluation metric, as accuracy can be misleading in imbalanced datasets where the majority class dominates the predictions.

-HyperDrive achieved an accuracy of approximately 0.913.
-AutoML achieved a higher performance with an AUC of approximately 0.945.
+The HyperDrive model achieved an AUC of 0.922, while the AutoML model achieved a higher AUC of 0.945.
+This demonstrates that AutoML outperformed HyperDrive in terms of classification performance.

-The superior performance of AutoML can be attributed to its ability to explore more complex models such as XGBoost, which can capture non-linear relationships better than Logistic Regression.
+This result is expected, as AutoML selected XGBoost, which can capture non-linear relationships and feature interactions more effectively than Logistic Regression.

-Based on these results, the AutoML model was selected as the best model.

 ---